College Park–Bethesda Line

-The College Park–Bethesda Line, designated Route J4, is a rush hour-only MetroExtra bus route operated by the Washington Metropolitan Area Transit Authority between the College Park–University of Maryland station of the Green and Yellow Lines of the Washington Metro and Bethesda station of the Red Line of the Washington Metro.
-The J4 operates throughout the neighborhoods in Prince George's and Montgomery counties in Maryland.
-This line currently runs along construction of the upcoming Purple Line between College Park and Bethesda.
+The College Park–Bethesda Line, designated Route J4, was a rush hour-only MetroExtra bus route operated by the Washington Metropolitan Area Transit Authority between the College Park–University of Maryland station of the Green and Yellow Lines of the Washington Metro and Bethesda station of the Red Line of the Washington Metro.
+The J4 operated throughout the neighborhoods in Prince George's and Montgomery counties in Maryland.

 Route description and service

-The J4 operates from Montgomery Division every 20 minutes from 5:20 AM – 9:30 AM and 3:25 PM – 7:45 PM on weekdays rush hours, operating from both directions.
-Service operates limited stops along Woodmont Avenue, Montgomery Lane, Montgomery Avenue, East West Highway, Colesville Road, Wayne Avenue, Flower Avenue, Branch Road, and University Boulevard, Campus Drive, Stadium Drive, Regents Drive, and River Road.
-The first two westbound trips operate along Valley Drive and Union Drive inside University of Maryland.
-The J4 serves all stops in College Park, Maryland between University of Maryland, College Park and College Park–University of Maryland station, while it has limited stops north of College Park to Bethesda, Maryland.
+The J4 operated from Montgomery Division every 20 minutes from 5:20 AM – 9:30 AM and 3:25 PM – 7:45 PM on weekday rush hours, operating from both directions.
+Service operated limited stops along Woodmont Avenue, Montgomery Lane, Montgomery Avenue, East West Highway, Colesville Road, Wayne Avenue, Flower Avenue, Branch Road, and University Boulevard, Campus Drive, Stadium Drive, Regents Drive, and River Road.
+The first two westbound trips operated along Valley Drive and Union Drive inside University of Maryland.
+The J4 served all stops in College Park, Maryland between University of Maryland, College Park and College Park–University of Maryland station, while it had limited stops north of College Park to Bethesda, Maryland.

 History

-Original Route

 Route J4 operated between Bethesda and Beltway Plaza Mall until 1978 when it was shorten to operate between Silver Spring station and Bethesda being replaced by route F6.
 Around the 1980s, route J4 was extended to Montgomery Mall to serve alongside the Bethesda-Silver Spring Line with routes the J1, J2, and J6.
 However the route was discontinued in the 1990s.

-Planning

 In the late 1990s to early 2000s, the Maryland Department of Transportation had a goal of providing service between College Park and Bethesda.
 Maryland already implement the C8 between Glenmont and College Park and later extended to White Flint in 2000.
 The Purple Line was mentioned during the 1990s but with high construction costs and delays led the project to be in the talks until construction began in 2017.
 Originally, the plan between College Park and Bethesda was to have an Bus rapid transit opposed to a light rail.